cudmore/bob-fiji-plugins/README.md

 I am happy to fix bugs and make improvements to these plugins, just drop me an email

-If you use these plugins for your work, I ask that you give me credit or at least an meial that you are using them.
+If you use these plugins for your work, I ask that you give me credit or at least an email.

+###Install

+DOwnload and drop the file into your Fiji plugins folder.
+If the plugin doesn;t work, first thing is to try and use an older version of Fiji, the lifeline version is available [here][2].

 ####bAlignBatch